 Why ride a donkey if you have a car…

-The Pleco dictionary has been installed over 5 million times in the Google app store and some of its users have been working with Pleco for almost twenty years now.
+The Pleco dictionary has been installed over 5 million times in the Google app store and some of its users have been working with Pleco for more than twenty years now.
 The main reason can be found in the continuous improvement of the app (and that is not subscription based?).
 Pleco has over time become much more than an online dictionary.
-Additional features include different Chinese fonts, handwriting input, flashcards, audio and multiple dictionaries.
+Additional features include different Chinese fonts, handwriting input, OCR, graded readers, flashcards, audio and multiple dictionaries.

 In 2010 Pleco was the first to launch an OCR system for Chinese characters which caused another revolution in Chinese learning.
 Say you were sitting in a Chinese restaurant: all you had to do is scan the characters from the menu with Pleco and the definitions would appear automatically on your screen.
 For the first time, you could read the whole menu, instead of randomly picking Caterpillar Fungus Duck or ordering the same dish over and over again.

 Pleco has played a major part in my learning and continues to do so.
 Especially in China, I spent hours with Pleco opened on my tablet or smartphone – in class, at home reading texts or even watching TV.
 What I personally like the most about Pleco are actually mostly basic features that are bundled in one singular app:

 - You can use handwriting and Pinyin to find almost any character you come across.

 - Pleco shows you the stroke order of the 500 most common characters.
 Great when you are just starting out.
 And more can be added.

 - Pleco provides useful example sentences and word combinations which makes it easier to remember a new character.

 - Speaking of memorizing: one of the best features is the search history.
 Pleco automatically stores all your entries, showing the exact date and time when you looked up a particular word.
 Making notes can hardly be more very convenient.